techidaily/site-meme-emoji/source/_posts/2024-approved-best-photo-slideshow-maker-how-to-make-a-photo-slideshow-2023-update.md

 #### 6. Add Music to Slideshow

 You can download some royalty-free music and sound effects from websites such as [Filmstock stock media library](https://tools.techidaily.com/wondershare/filmora/download/) or iTunes or import your own audio as we said before to use it as the slideshow background music.
 To sync with the slideshow, you may need to trim and edit the audio accordingly.
-For detailed information about iMovie audio editing, you can check[how to add background music to iMovie.](https://tools.techidaily.com/wondershare/filmora/download/)
+For detailed information about iMovie audio editing, you can check [how to add background music to iMovie.](https://tools.techidaily.com/wondershare/filmora/download/)

 [Filmstock Stock Media Library](https://images.wondershare.com/filmora/article-images/Filmstock-stock-media-library-banner.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)